GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

 This example creates the infrastructure needed to run a [Cloud Dataflow](https://cloud.google.com/dataflow) pipeline to import data from [GCS](https://cloud.google.com/storage) to [Bigquery](https://cloud.google.com/bigquery).
 The example will create different service accounts with least privileges on resources.
 To run the pipeline, users listed in `data_eng_principals` can impersonate all those service accounts.

 The solution will use:
- - internal IPs for GCE and Dataflow instances
+ - internal IPs for GCE and Cloud Dataflow instances
  - Cloud NAT to let resources egress to the Internet, to run system updates and install packages
- - rely on impersonation to avoid the use of service account keys
+ - rely on [Service Account Impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) to avoid the use of service account keys
- - service accounts with least privilege on each resource
+ - Service Accounts with least privilege on each resource

 The example is designed to match real-world use cases with a minimum amount of resources and some compromise listed below.
 It can be used as a starting point for more complex scenarios.

 This is the high level diagram:

 ![GCS to Biquery High-level diagram](diagram.png "GCS to Biquery High-level diagram")
-## Example compromise
+## Move to real use case consideration
 In the example we implemented some compromise to keep the example minimal and easy to read.
 On a real word use case, you may evaluate the option to:
  - Configure a Shared-VPC
  - Use only Identity Groups to assigne roles
  - Use Authorative IAM role assignement
  - Split resources in different project: Data Landing, Data Transformation, Data Lake, ...
  - CMEK adoption to encrypt resources
+ - Use VPC-SC to mitigate data exfiltration

 ## Managed resources and services